by Dr. Ed Berry (also published in Daily Inter Lake, October 4, 2015)

 Keith claims this is about “honesty in representing the ideology of the party platform as defined by the group at large.”

 VCEs have their TAB scores and Legistats scores.
 They think their near 100 percent on these scores makes them better Republicans than those with lower scores.
 In fact, these scores only prove their hypothesis about who is a good Republican is wrong.

-Keith thinks because VCEs elected 80 percent of the 2015 Montana House that all Republicans should always vote with the VCEs.
-He thinks the majority implies truth.
+VCEs think because they elected 80 percent of the 2015 Montana House that all Republicans should always vote with the VCEs.
+They think the majority implies truth.
 It does not.
-We have known since Aristotle that Keith’s belief is wrong.

-The CSKT Water Compact is part of this ideological war.
+The CSKT Water Compact is part of an ideological war.
 The Compact was a non-partisan bill.
 But the VCEs made it partisan.